nafSadh/notes/intvw.md

 - **CLRS** -- [Introduction to Algorithms (3e)](http://a.co/d/aVnF8Eu) by Cormen, Leiserson, Rivest & Stein -- this is
 undoubtedly the most cited algorithm text book.
 However this is by no means an intro book.
 A lot of the materials covered here are intended for formal undergrad and grad level algorithm courses.
-If you can, this is one of the best book to read.
+If you can, this is one of the best book to study; if you can master this book, you can call yourself a master of algorithms.
 I specially liked graph related topics here during my sophomore/junior year algorithm class.
-However, I think this is less accessible for many readers, and many readers won't admit it.
+However, I think this is less accessible for some readers.

 - **Skiena** -- Steven S. Skiena is well known in fields of algorithms, programming challenges and data science.
 His [The Algorithm Design Manual](http://www.algorist.com/) 2e balances between practical applications of algorithms and